PhilRunninger/cmp-rpncalc/README.md

 x    - place the value of X from the last operation back on the stack drop - take X off the stack

-## Disclaimer
+## Disclaimer ⚠
 The author of this plugin does not make any warranties about the completeness, reliability and accuracy of this calculator.
 Any action you take upon the results you get from it, is strictly at your own risk.
 The author will not be liable for any losses and/or damages in connection with the use of this calculator.

-## Feedback
+## Feedback 📣
+This was mainly an exercise to learn lua and Neovim plugins by porting my prior [Ruby and Erlang rpn calculators](https://github.com/PhilRunninger/rpn).
 It's quite possible that computational errors made their way in, despite all efforts to ensure accuracy.
-This was mainly an exercise to learn lua and Neovim plugins by porting my prior [Ruby and Erlang rpn calculators](https://github.com/PhilRunninger/rpn).

 If you spot any errors, or have suggestions for improvements, added operators, etc., create an issue or a pull request.